wiredopposite/OGXHUB/README.md

 # Support for lightguns

 Lightguns have not been tested as I don't own any of the necessary hardware.
-I've included headers for video sync lines on the hub so to test this, the Xbox motherboard to USB Micro B cables will need an additional 2 wires connected to a 2 pin wire housing ([SHR-02V-S-B](https://www.digikey.com/short/rdddn93j)) and then that needs to be plugged into "CLK_A" for ports 1 and 2 and/or "CLK_2" for ports 3 and 4.
+I've included headers for video sync lines on the hub, so to test this, the Xbox motherboard to USB Micro B cables will need an additional 2 wires connected to a 2 pin wire housing ([SHR-02V-S-B](https://www.digikey.com/short/rdddn93j)) and then that needs to be plugged into "CLK_A" for ports 1 and 2 and/or "CLK_2" for ports 3 and 4.
 There is a [wiring diagram](https://github.com/wiredopposite/OGXHUB/blob/main/Cables/OGXHUB%20Cable%20Diagram.pdf) in the Cables folder to help you make your own cables.

 # Version 1.6 Xboxes